teck7/Blog-App/README.md

 # Blog Application (Ruby on Rails)

 ## Project Scope
 This is a Blog application using the RSpec TDD and Capybara BDD because there are popular and widely used in the industry.

-This application allow us to create blog post and post in online using Rails 5 framework.
+This application allow user to create simple blog post and post in online using Rails 5.0.1 framework.
+User must sign up first before being able to create and post article.

 ## Testing Scope
 ### Unit Tests